 Eventually I came across Te Araroa Trail in New Zealand, which translates as ‘The Long Pathway’.
 The more I read about it, the more it sounded like my kind of walk – varied, challenging and remote – like the Scottish National Trail on steroids.
 The walk takes in beaches, forests, cities, high mountains, really remote wilderness, road walking and numerous river crossings.

 I am planning to walk Te Araroa as soon as it’s possible and I will be writing about my experiences on the way.
 I’ll also review all the gear I take.
+Update 2023: I am looking for company on this one if anyone is interested?

 About Te Araroa Trail

 It’s a relatively new trail, officially opened in 2011 and still a work in progress.
 The route has been devised using a series of already established walks joined together, so at present there’s a lot of road walking to link these walks together.
 About 15% of the walk at the moment is on roads.
-However, ss the Te Araroa Trust continue to negotiate access with private landowners, this should only improve over time.
+However, as Te Araroa Trust continue to negotiate access with private landowners, this should only improve over time.

 There are several considerations when choosing to walk Te Araroa Trail.
 Obviously being on the other side of the world, I’ll miss the UK winter, and go from summer to summer.
 Great.
 But New Zealand is an expensive and time-consuming place to get to.
 In addition, both the start and finish points of Te Araroa are very remote.
 New Zealand weather is also very unpredictable; 4 seasons in one day is not just possible, it’s highly likely.
 But then we are used to that in the UK.